opensearch-project/data-prepper/docs/expression_syntax.md

 ### Function
 DataPrepper has some in-built functions that can be used as operand in an expression.
 For example `length(/message) > 20` will extract `message` field from the event and compares it's length with 20.
 The value of `message` field is expected to be of String type.
 If the field is not present in the event, null is returned and the function is not applied on it.
+If the field's value is not String then error is thrown.
 Currently the following functions are supported
- * `length`
+ * `length()`
-   - takes one argument of string or JsonPointer type
+   - takes one argument of JsonPointer type
-   - returns the length of the string if the input is of the string type.
-For example, `length("abcd")` returns 4.
-   - returns the length of the value of type string if the input is of JsonPointer type.
+   - returns the length of the value of the argument passed if it's type is string.
 For example, `length("/message")` returns 10 if the key `message` exists in the event and has the value of `"1234567890"`.

 ## White Space